elisehuard/elisehuard.github.io/_posts/2021-10-25-live-in-virus.markdown

 We all tested, nearly every day.
 The small person continued to test positive, but on the bright side we stayed negative.

 Weekend, finally - we decided to buy tons of craft stuff, planning for tedium - it felt a bit like another lockdown, only we were the only ones in it.
 I made cupcakes with the little person (icing of all the colours!), we didn't do much but days still progressed.
 Then, on Sunday, the T line in the lateral flow test was ever so slightly fainter - but still there.
-The COVID infestation was taunting us, the bastard.
+The virus was taunting us, the bastard.

 Yesterday, finally, after another rummage in her nostrils, the dreaded T line stayed absent!
 We kept up protocol for one more day, because we definitely didn't want to catch it because of false negatives.
 Another 10 days of self-isolation to add to the first 8 felt like a bit too much of a good thing.